DHTMLX/gantt-docs/data/desktop/css_overview.md

 		- .gantt_histogram_vert_bar
 ~~~

-Changing the color of histogram elements
+An example of changing the color of histogram elements:

 ~~~css
 .gantt_histogram_cell {